klaasnicolaas/ha_nfc_scanner/README.md

 #### Finding the UIDs

-Now you can find your `UID` value in different ways, such as via your phone through certain apps from the app / play store.
+You can find your `UID` value in different ways, such as via your phone through certain apps from the app / play store.
 But to make it easy for yourself, it is possible to read only the UID tags / cards, via the same .ino script.

 You start this mode by setting `readUIDMode` to true, in the **`ha_nfc_scanner.ino`** file.